dshcheung/WDI_HK_9/04-server-applications/rails-user-passwords-lesson/readme.md

 rake db:migrate
 ```

-The field `password_digest` will be used to store the "hashed password", we will see what it looks like in a few seconds but know that the original password will never be stored.
+The field `password_digest` will be used to store the "hashed password", so the original password will never be stored.
 The logic for hashing a password the right way would be quite long to implement manually, so instead, we will just add a method provided by `bcrypt-ruby` to enable all the hashing/storing the hash logic, and we will add a validation for the email:

-In app/models/user.rb :
+In `app/models/user.rb` :

 ```ruby
 class User < ActiveRecord::Base